Twingate-Community/diy-vpn/helm/README.md

 A production-ready Helm chart for deploying Twingate to create Exit Networks in any Kubernetes cluster.

+> **⚠️ Internal Use Only**: This project can only be used for personal or internal use.
+Please do not use this project or Twingate to offer a commercial VPN service.
+Also note that bandwidth usage through Twingate infrastructure is subject to Twingate's [Fair Use Policy](https://www.twingate.com/terms/sa).

 ## 🏗️ Overview

-This Helm chart is designed as a standalone, reusable component that can be deployed to any Kubernetes cluster to create Twingate Exit Network.
-It leverages the official Twingate Kubernetes operator to manage connector lifecycle and provides enterprise-ready defaults.
+This Helm chart is designed as a standalone, reusable component that can be deployed to any Kubernetes cluster to create Twingate Exit Networks.
+It leverages the official Twingate Kubernetes operator to manage Connector lifecycle and provides enterprise-ready defaults.

 ```text
 ┌─────────────────────────────────┐